wumb0/KDRPoints/README.md

 Run mysql_setup.sh (you can just keep the defaults, except for the password, which you should define)

-Make a new file in the root of the project (where requirements.txt is) called app.vars with the following lines
+Make a new file in the root of the project (where requirements.txt is) called app.vars with the following lines (1-4 are not needed with sqlite)

 1. The database name
 2. The database host